 Mari Jyväsjärvi Stuart (Ph.D.)

-I’m an ecological landscape designer, regenerative agriculture advocate, and teacher.
 I grew up roaming in the boreal woods of rural northern Finland, and spent my young adulthood traveling, studying, and volunteering on five continents.
 I hold a PhD in South Asian religions from Harvard University and in my former life taught religion and environmental ethics at Reed College and the University of South Carolina.